twineworks/tweakflow/README.md

 ## Language features

 ### A simple computation model
 Tweakflow has values and functions acting on them.
 All language constructs like variables, libraries, and modules merely serve to name and organize values and functions into sensible groups.
 Application users do not have to learn any programming paradigms to start using tweakflow expressions.
-If they can use formulas in a spreadsheet application, they can use formulas in your application too.

 ### Dynamically typed
 Tweakflow is a dynamically typed language.
-Data types include booleans, strings, longs, doubles, datetimes and functions, as well as nestable lists and dictionaries.
+Data types include booleans, strings, longs, doubles, exact decimal numbers, datetimes and functions, as well as nestable lists and dictionaries.
 All data types have literal notations.

 ### All data is immutable
 All values in tweakflow are immutable.
 It is always safe to pass values between user expressions and the host application without worrying about mutable state or object identity.